Tag Archives: 2016

 If I was making a playlist of my favourite songs from the previous decade Hold Your Children Close And Pray For Oblivion would definitely be on it.
 Taken from their 2016 album The Whole Of The Law, it’s absolutely berserk.
 Excoriating, industrial-grade grind mixes with hammering electronic passages.
 But for all their nightmarish noise, Anaal Nathrakh sure have a way with a hook and cram plenty of them in here.
 And in Dave Hunt, they have a vocalist versatile enough to deliver them.
 So when he’s not creating a white-noise shitstorm out of his face, he’s delivering an insanely catchy chorus with crazed metal god vocals and driving the song to a operatic climax.
 Oblivion has never been this much fun.
 This is what you wanted, this is what you need.

-Cheap Trick – Bang Zoom Crazy… Hello (Review)
+Cheap Trick – Bang Zoom Crazy… Hello (Album Review)

 Cheap Trick – Bang Zoom Crazy… Hello (2016 Japanese Edition w/ 2 Bonus Tracks)